synthphonic/nsmgr-cli/README.md

   - solutionfilename : *Required.
 The full file path to the .sln file.*
   - project : *Required.
 The name of the project to update the nuget packages involved.
 Use 'all' to upgrade all projects*
   - package : *Required.
 The nuget package name to update.*
+#
+#
+**NOTE:** All verbs has _--debug_ option.
+Default value is false.
+If this option is turned on, output errors will be written to a log file and stored on the user's _Desktop_ location